MalloZup/cosmic-river/README.md

 Note that by it's universality, cosmic-river has a huge variety of application.
 It can be applied in all domains where event-driven automation based on GitHub make sense.

-Here are listed some application of cosmic-river, but there are others.
+As example consider this use-case:

 - Release automation:
-  examples:
+ * consider ttps://github.com/clojure/clojure publish a new release, cosmic-river server will notify the cosmic-river clients, which will perform actions  like trigger automatically a message to slack/irc, or a twitter message etc.
-           if the https://github.com/clojure/clojure publish a new release, cosmic-river server will notify the cosmic-river clients, which will perform actions  like trigger automatically a message to slack/irc, or a twitter message etc.
+ * The slack/IRC notification is the application developers responsability to interface. (see the tutorial for more details)

-              The slack/IRC notification is the application developers responsability to interface. (see the tutorial for more details)
+ * consider  the https://github.com/kubernetes/kubernetes publish a new release, cosmic-river can trigger automatically the needed automation for making a new package for your distro, testing it with your tool

-           if the https://github.com/kubernetes/kubernetes publish a new release, cosmic-river can trigger automatically the needed automation for making a new package for your distro, testing it with your tool
+Other use-case are:

- Testing-automaiton,  Data-Sciences, Packaging, etc.
+`Testing-automaiton`, `infrastructure-as-code`, `Data-Sciences`, `Packaging`, `Social-Networking automation`, everything based on a GItHub event. etc

 # Architecture: